Ephesiel/tempus-fugit-intranet/readme.txt

 * New fields, you can choose :
 	* The slug -> It NEEDS to be UNIQUE.
 Be careful once you have a lot of datas saved on a field, do not change this value, because the field will be reset for all users (but if you change it again, values will be back)
 	* The name -> Name to display on the form for this field
-	* The type -> You can choose between 3 types
+	* The type -> You can choose between some field types (text, link, image, multiple...)
 	* The default value -> The first value which is set in database while users don't change it
 	* Then choose which user type will be able to have this field
+	* For some type field, you can have special parameters which will be displayed.
+Do not hesitate to hover them to have an explanation.
 * New users :
 	* The user name (don't choose a user which is already in the list because it won't change).
 You can only choose a user with the 'access_intranet' capability (see 'Intranet Users' section above)
 	* The user type to know which field he will have.